Tim-Boseck/Audio-Stream-Transcriber/README.md

 ```

 ## 🗺️ Future Roadmap
+* [ ] **Independant VAD:** Compute VAD with Silero before feeding to Faster-Whisper or PyAnnote.
+This could enable more robust silence culling as well as better integration for PyAnnote.
+* [ ] **Fix .srt timestamp error accumulation:** Ensure that the timestamp error accumulation bug introduced in modification of silence-culling logic is addressed, ensuring accurate timestamps.
+* [ ] **Speaker Diarization:** Add the feature to detect which speaker says which line.
+This is especially helpful for meeting notes.
+Suggested route involving PyAnnote.
 * [ ] **CLI Argument Parsing:** Move away from interactive prompts to a standard `argparse` interface for easier automation.
 * [ ] **Resume/Continue Capability:** Implement logic to parse existing `.srt` files to skip already-processed audio segments and resume interrupted jobs.
 * [ ] **Batch Processing:** Support for directory-wide transcription via a process queue.